 After some deep analysis together with Moyo District authorities, Babies Home Management and other stakeholders out of Moyo, the decision was taken: A project to help children with special needs would be designed to help Manuela and many others like her.

-This project doesn't only aim at improving the conditions of those children affected with the various conditions that generate disabilities.
+This project doesn't only aim at improving the situation of those children affected with the various conditions that generate disabilities.
 It goes much deeper and targets the biggest problem around disabilities, the stigma that comes with them.
 In Uganda, many communities look at disabilities as a course and a burden, which leads to very nasty scenarios in some extreme occasions.
 Under Manuela Project, families and communities will understand that these are members of our communities and, with the right input, they can achieve great goals beyond their imagination.

 Started in October 2021, this part of Langeti also accommodates the three core values of the holistic initiative: